 It was one of my Pilates trainers that first taught me about the importance of bending backwards – I’d never really considered that we don’t do it much before that, but that was my glass shattering moment – once you see, you can’t unsee!
 I’d personally had some back issues and was initially very scared to bend backwards – because it hurt!
 However he educated me that it might actually reduce my back pain if I give it a go, and it did!
 I’ve recently done more training (yes there is a course you can do to learn about bending backwards!) in the art of bending backwards so now I feel like I know enough to write about it and encourage the general public to perhaps give it a go.

 The potential benefits of bending backwards

 - Pain reduction (do this under care of a properly trained McKenzie practitioner if you have back pain or leg pain that concerns you.
-Dwan and Sarah are both trained in this technique here at Waverley Myotherapy Clinic)
+Sarah is trained in this technique here at Myothrive).

 - Increased ROM

 - Stretching of tight hip flexor and stomach muscles from sitting and bending forward all day